KunFang93/NucHMM/README.md

      < Path >/< celltypeN >.precomp

      * `--refgenome(-refg)`:
+     The reference genome file contains the length of each chromosomes.
+Default: built-in hg19.

      * `--intersect_cutoff(-ic)`:
      The intersect threshold to assign histone mark peaks to the nucleosomes.
 Default is 0.3.
 For example, for a 150 bp nucleosome core region, if a histone mark peak have 45 (150 * 0.3) bp overlap with this nucleosome.
 Then the program will consider this nucleosome has this histone mark.

      * `--gap(-g)`:
-     Flag of give a mark to inter-nucleosome region (gaps between nucleosomes).
-Default: False.
+     Flag of giving a mark to inter-nucleosome region (gaps between nucleosomes).

      * `--upboundary(-up)`:
      Upstream boundary of TSS for selecting the training region.
 Default:100000.
 The larger the number, the more computational resources (memory) and training time needed.